CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Security/configuring-sslvpn-plus.md

   ![Login to Lumen Private Cloud on VMware Cloud Foundation](../../images/dccf/login-html5.png)

-* Once logged in, click __Datacenters__ in the menu at the top.
-Then select the Datacenter to open.
+* Once logged in, click __Data Centers__ in the top menu.
+Then select the Data Center to open.

   ![SSL VPN-Plus](../../images/dccf/configuring-sslvpn-plus1-html5.png)